elixir-cloud-proteomics-workflows/elixir_proteomics_QC/README.md

 - Once all images have been pulled, you can copy any RAW file.
 Its filename must be in a specific format to be successfully processed by the pipeline:
     - All files must be zipped with the same name as the RAW file.
     - Its name must follow the following convention: `QC02_checksum.raw.zip`, where:
-        - QC02, wich is an internal code to  (HeLa).
+        - QC02, wich is an internal code to identify complex human samples (HeLa).
         - checksum: the md5sum of the RAW file (not the zipped one).
-        - For instance: `20200514_LUMOS1_d2fc2cbf-e632-4f39-ba5a-6f59de0b7c4e_QC01_c010cb81200806e9113919213772aaa9.zip`
+        - For instance: `QC02_c010cb81200806e9113919213772aaa9.raw.zip`

-## Global Final steps:

-- Troubleshooting: check JAR and Nexftlow logs.
-We're working to extend this section.
+## Output files:

+Once the pipeline has been processed all the files moved to `$baseDir/incoming`folder, it'll create a folder with the same name as the RAW files in the output folder defined at `params.config`.
+Inside this folder you'll find:

+- mzQC: the HUPO-PSI standard format file for QC metrics.
+- mzID: the HUPO-PSI standard format file for protein identification.
+- featureXML: OpenMS features.
+- qcML: OpenMS QC metrics.
+- mzML: the HUPO-PSI standard format file for mass spec raw files.

-## Credits (specifically for the bioinformatics part of QCloud):
+## Credits (specifically for the bioinformatics part):
 - QCloud Pipeline: Luca Cozzuto and Roger Olivella.
 - ThermoFileRawParser: Niels Hulstaert (https://github.com/compomics/ThermoRawFileParser#thermorawfileparser).
 - rawDiag: Christian Panse (https://github.com/fgcz/rawDiag).

-## Credits (for the entire QCloud project):
+## Credits (for the entire project):

-Cristina Chiva, Eva Borràs, Guadalupe Espadas, Olga Pastor, Amanda Solé, Eduard Sabidó.
+Mathias Walzer, Juan Antonio Vizcaíno and Eduard Sabidó.

 ## License: